 Tomatoes are the most popular vegetables grown in the home garden.
 One of the reasons is that they are relatively easy to grow.
-But that does not mean that they grow without care.
+That does not mean, however, that they grow without care.
 One of the most crucial parts of their care is knowing how much water do tomato plants need.
-Let’s take a look at how to properly water tomatoes.
+Let's take a look at how to properly water tomatoes.

 Improper watering can lead to the following issues: